 (ii) Stakeholders Relationship Committee

-17. STATEMENT INDICATING THE MANNER IN WHICH FORMAL ANNUAL EVALUATION HAS BEEN MADE BYTHE BOARD OF ITS OWN PERFORMANCE ITS DIRECTORS AND THAT OF ITSCOMMITTEES
+14. STATEMENT INDICATING THE MANNER IN WHICH FORMAL ANNUAL EVALUATIONHAS BEEN MADE BY THE BOARD OF ITS OWN PERFORMANCE ITS DIRECTORS AND THAT OF ITSCOMMITTEES

 Performance Evaluation Criteria for Independent Directors:

-16. PARTICULARS OF CONTRACTS ORARRANGEMENTS WITH RELATED PARTIES
+16. PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES

 17. CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGEEARNINGS AND OUTGO

-The steps taken or impact on conservation of energy:-
+(i) the steps taken or impact on conservation of energy:-

 The operations of your Company are not energy intensive.
 Howeveradequate measures have been initiated to reduce energy consumption.

-(ii) The capital investment on energy conservation equipments: Nil
+(iii) the capital investment on energy conservation equipments:- Nil